alexbarten/devguides/how_to_setup_a_python_project.md

 1. Create a folder (for instance by using the VSCode terminal (open with *control ,*)
 1. Navigate into the folder from the terminal
-1. Type:
+1. Type (replace <...> with your project name):

 ``` shell
 git init <folder name of your project>
 ```

-Git will create the folder, and it will create a .git folder within the main folder, which will hold the Git configs and history.
+Git will now create the project folder, and it will create a .git folder within the main folder, which will hold the Git configs and history.
+You never have to navigate into that folder manually, it is Git's work folder.

+Congratulations, you just created your first local Git project.
+From now on, when you create a file within this folder or update code in an existing code file, Git will (if you let it) track the changes (*stage* the change) and set status checkpoints (*commit* the change).

 Open VSCode, and type *control k* *control o*, or select 'File/Open Folder...'.
 A folder selection window will pop up.
 Navigate to the folder you just created and select this folder.
-Any file in the folder will now be displayed in the file view column (open that view by pressing *control shift e*).
+Any file in the folder will now be displayed in the Explorer pane (open this pane by pressing *control shift e*).

-To enable VSCode to store Git repository specific settings, it needs to create a *workspace*.
+To enable VSCode to store project specific settings, it needs to create a *workspace*.
 By default it will use the current project folder (which you just selected).
 Select 'File/Save Workspace As...' and save the workspace configuration in the Git repository folder.